samwhindleton/wdiroutcomes/roadmap/week03/readme.md

 ## Homework:

-Materials due next week at 7 pm:
+Homwork due next week at 7 pm:

-DRAFT Brand Statement
+**DRAFT Brand Statement**

 - Create Your Draft Brand Statement and have 3 classmates peer review it.
 Be sure to utilize the Brand Statement Checklist

-Reach out to 3 Data Science professionals to set up 1:1 informational meetings or phone calls to learn more about their role/company.
+**Reach out to 3 Data Science professionals to set up 1:1 informational meetings or phone calls to learn more about their role/company.**
 - Keep this in your own personal list, we won't be collecting it but will be asking about it in 1:1 meetings.

 ## Further Reading/Resources: